What is Alzheimer's?

 As the disease progresses, individuals may experience changes in their behavior and personality.

-Additionally, they may begin to withdraw from social situations and lose interest in activities they once enjoyed.
+Additionally, they may begin to withdraw from social situations and lose interest in activities they previously enjoyed.

-Although there is currently no cure for Alzheimer's disease, early detection and treatment can help manage symptoms and improve quality of life for patients and caregivers.
+Although there is currently no cure for Alzheimer's disease, early detection and treatment can help control symptoms and improve the quality of life for patients and caregivers.

 Causes of Alzheimer's: